By Mike Naughton

 I know I met Miss Sophie, but I don't know if I met another seamstress who Aunt Kate always referred to as, "Marie, she takes care of her mother and they live in the parish."
 I was always relieved when I met Marie on many future occasions and Aunt Kate confirmed her membership in Good Shepherd; I would feel sad if she defected to another parish.
 The girls called her "Kitty."

 Note: This article originally appeared on www.pinkpillbox.com in 2009.
 In 2012, Author Nicole Mary Kelby contacted PPB to assist in her research for her fictional account - The Pink Suit.
 It is uncertain the exact role Aunt Kate played in the "assembly" of the suit.
+There is on-going research into the role Chez Ninon played in the creation of Jackie's Chanel suit.

 Image: Aunt Kate with her nephew Mike Naughton.
 Courtesy Mike Naughton.